tc39/notes/meetings/2019-07/july-23.md

 AK: This proposal's approach seems too incremental.
 Symbol.iterator is just an alias, so I don’t really see what purpose this solves.
 This isn’t a name bikeshed issue, this is an ontology bikeshed.
 I’m not blocking anything, I just think you should avoid the symbol.

-LBR: I’m OK with not using the symbol.
+LEO: I’m OK with not using the symbol.
 I need to check some things in the other existing proposal.

 DT: I’ve been programming for a lot of years on a bunch of collections that have reverse and never wanted to use it.
 All the times I’ve wanted to use things _like_ this, I’ve ended up writing something myself anyway.

-LBR: The use case of grabbing the last 5 items of a list is one i’ve had
+LEO: The use case of grabbing the last 5 items of a list is one i’ve had

 DT: I assume the complexity of this will dramatically overshadow the utility of it.